----------------------------------------------------

 In robotics, the problem of trajectory generation is usually solved by calculating optimal profiles.
 This is done off-line by using optimization routines that usually require some a priori knowledge of the desired trajectory.
 Kinematic saturations such as bounded velocities or bounded accelerations are handled by imposing some constraints to the optimization problem.
 Then, if the desired trajectory changes, also the tracking profile needs to be changed.
 We investigate the problem of the trajectory generation from a different point of view.
 The proposed trajectory generator does not require any a priori knowledge: by using a nonlinear dynamic feedback, it calculates the trajectory which tracks ``at best'' the external set-point while satisfying imposed constraints.
 Moreover, the final set-point is reached (almost) in the ``minimum-time'' and ``without overshoot''.

 The design of the trajectory generator is mainly based on Variable Structure (VS) control techniques.
 With a proper choice of the sliding surface it is possible to guarantee good performances both in transient and in final staty-state conditions.
-At the moment only the two dimensional case has been treated, corresponding to dynamic limitation on velocity and acceleration.
-The three dimensional case is currently being developed, with the aim of also bounding trajectories jerks.
+Different versions of the filter have been developed.
+At the moment, the two and three dimensional cases has been treated, corresponding to dynamic limitations on velocity, acceleration, but also on jerk.

-Since the kernel of the generator is based on a state variable filter, both the first and the second derivatives of the output signal are available.
-The advantage deriving from the knowledge of such signals is well known: they can be used in the controller to generate feedforward actions [1] [2] [3] [4].
+Since the kernel of the generator is based on a state variable filter, the first, the second [1] [2] [3] [4] and the third [5] time derivatives of the output signal are available.
+The advantage deriving from the knowledge of such signals is well known: they can be used in the controller to generate feedforward actions.
+A demo version of the three level filter is available at the following page.

 The same approach can also be used to take into account the existence of dynamic constraints in robotic applications.
 For example, a modified version of the dynamic filter is used to bound joints' torques and torque derivatives within assigned limits.
 [5]